What is TMJ?

 - Jaw exercises

 Are you having difficulty chewing or yawning?
 Do you have jaw pain or constant headaches?
 Do you hear a clicking noise when you open and shut your mouth?
 These may all be signs of TMJ syndrome.
 Don’t suffer anymore.
 A physical therapist can help you manage and eliminate symptoms.
-Contact us at Battle Creek, Kalamazoo, Mattawan, Plainwell, E. Kalamazoo, Schoolcraft and Portage, Michigan, centers to schedule a one-on-one consultation and a complete, thorough evaluation.
+Request an appointment or free screening at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown (Downtown Kalamazoo), Plainwell, Portage, Richland, Schoolcraft, and Three Rivers clinics to schedule a one-on-one consultation and a complete, thorough evaluation.
 Our physical therapists have helped many who suffer from TMJ disorder and can help you too.
 We are patient-centric and committed to your health.